 Download a copy of our latest Music Department Brochure for additional information or to share with a friend.

-CurriculumThe curriculum combines classroom studies, research and lab experiences and numerous performing opportunities to help to prepare the student to improve their skills as a musician.
+CurriculumThe curriculum combines classroom studies, in-the-field experience, research and lab experiences, and numerous performing opportunities to prepare the student to be a well-rounded, professional musician.
 Total credits

 f.
 Technology (00 credits)CPTR100 Introductory Computer Tools (Fulfilled in Major – MUPF132)

 g.
 Mathematics (03 credits)MATH165 College Algebra (3) Note: Students should have fulfilled any one of the following to be allowed to register for MATH165: (1) Grade 1, 2 or 3 pass (from 1998) in CXC/CSEC Mathematics (2) A minimum score of 2.0 in the Mathematics Placement Exam (MPE) Students who have a pass in Additional Mathematics may petition to waive MATH165 upon earning a minimum score of 3.5 in the MPE.
 Any student who scores a 4.0 in the MPE may petition to waive MATH165.

 h.
 Health and Wellness (04 credits)(1) HLED220 Community and Environmental Health (3) (2) One of: PEAC110 Personal Physical Fitness (1) PEAC130 Special Activities (1)

 i.
 Vocational/Career Planning (02 credits)IDSC110 College Success and Career Planning (1) Select one course from: HMEC129 Social and Professional Ethics (1) TCED285 Upholstery (1)